 Metallic Tasting Water and Rust Stains?
 Blame Iron.

 Whether you’re on the tap or a private well, the signs of iron are hard to miss.
 Especially when you’re hit with metallic tasting water and rust stains at home.
 But, the effects of iron can also be costly.
 Let’s learn more.

 Sources of High-Iron Drinking Water

 Iron can enter your private well naturally from deposits in rivers, lakes, and aquifers.
 Industrial activity and the corrosion of iron water pipes can also contribute.

 If you're on a public water supply, rusty tap water can appear when a water main breaks or fire hydrant turns on.
 And changes in water flow or pH can also break-up rust deposits in city pipes and lead to red water from every tap.

 Health Effects of Iron in Drinking Water

 The EPA labels iron a secondary contaminant.
 It causes aesthetic, cosmetic, and technical problems .
-Despite the alarming look and taste, high-iron water doesn’t pose a danger to your health.
+But despite the alarming look and taste, high-iron water doesn't pose a danger to your health.

 Local water providers don't need to regulate the amount in your water.
 But, the EPA does provide voluntary guidelines.